Game Development Textbooks and Resources

 This book is less of a how-to and more of a collection of exercises to give you practice with game design.
 It was written as a part of the game design curriculum at the Savanah College of Art and Design (SCAD).
 We used the text in this course one year, but it is more appropriate as an extra resource than a primary text.
 It is available as an e-book through the Cornell library (must be accessed from a Cornell IP address).

 Raph Koster's text on the nature of fun is still a bit controversial, but he understands the social game phenomenom better than just about anyone (and he gives some of the best GDC talks).
-This book is available through interlibrary loan from our library.
+While it is not available as an e-book, there is a copy in Uris Library.

 As an antidote to all of the design texts, this is a text that focuses heavily on the software aspects of game development.
 It is by Steve Rabin, one of the founders of the AI Wisdom series.
 It is not a bad book, and is a decent resource.
 Its presentation of software engineering and architecture, however, are a bit lacking.
 It is available as an e-book through the Cornell library (must be accessed from a Cornell IP address).